mayoreee/thumbor_dash/README.md

 # thumbor_dash
-A distributed image thumbnail service for the DASH network
+A distributed image thumbnail service for the DASH cryptocurrency network